Sacred Chickens

 Picture

 Uncle Morty is writing another post today.
 Please remember: he’s dead.
-He rambles a bit.
+He rambles.
 It can’t be helped.
-And he’s a little morbid and melancholy – which his doctor says is normal for a person in his condition.
+He’s also morbid and melancholy – which his doctor says is normal for a person in his condition.

 Here begins the blog post of Uncle Morty: (by Uncle Morty)